PDXChinese/pdxchinese.github.io/_pages/youthconference.md

 To acknowledge those who step out to bring others to grow and excel with them.

+* 2018 President Volunteer Service Award

+To recognize those students who have achieved the required number of hours of service over a 12-month time period or cumulative hours over the course of a lifetime.

 * 2018 Valedictorians

 Congratulations with a speech by Valedictorian from 2018 class.